aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 LF  0.489896  1.000000
 {% endhighlight %}

 0.48 isn't a very strong correlation value - there isn't a clear linear relationship between our two features.
-However, we're going to examine another feature <code>LotConfig</code> which can tell us more about the relationship of <code>LotFrontage</code> and <code>LotArea</code>.
+However, we're going to examine another feature `LotConfig` which can tell us more about the relationship of `LotFrontage` and `LotArea`.

 {% highlight text %}
 LotConfig:  Lot configuration